Skip to content

 3. Heartbreakers Pizza

-While a newer addition to the Ottawa scene, this pizzaria has skyrocketed to to near the top of the charts.
+While a newer addition to the Ottawa scene, this pizzeria has skyrocketed to to near the top of the charts.
 Its location in an old brick structure is charming and its pizza to match.
 Unlike many of the newer trendy pizzerias that are chasing trends, this parlor has gone all in on retro pizza goodness.
 It is a traditional pie but all the better for it!

 Address: 465 Parkdale Ave (Westboro)